Sexual harassment, abuse and exploitation of Work and Travel students.

 Miami Beach Sex Trafficker Sentenced To 30 Years in Prison For International Trafficking Scheme Targeting Foreign University Students

-In US was raped Russian female participant of the Work and Travel program
+American raped Russian female, participant of the Work and Travel program

 Paul Shuler raped Russian student-participant of the Work and Travel cultural exchange program